sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/overlays.md

 The second way to use overlays is with the `kustomize` tool.
 This does generate manifest files that are then applied in the conventional way using `kubectl apply -f`.

-## Handling overlays in this repository
+## Handling overlays

-The overlays provided in this repository rely on the `kustomize` tool and the `overlay-generate-cluster.sh` script in the root directory of this repository to generate the manifests.
+The overlays provided in our [overlays directory](https://github.com/sourcegraph/deploy-sourcegraph/tree/master/overlays) rely on the `kustomize` tool and the `overlay-generate-cluster.sh` script in the root directory of this repository to generate the manifests.
 There are two reasons why it was set up like this:

 - It avoids having to put a `kustomization.yaml` file in the `base` directory and forcing users that don't use overlays